Counterconditioning: Changing How Your Dog Feels

 Why this beats correction

 Correction-based methods — a leash pop, a stern word, a shock or prong collar — aim to suppress the outburst.
+Studies on electronic training collars confirm they compromise welfare without improving outcomes compared to reward-based alternatives (Cooper et al., 2014), and dogs trained with aversive tools display more stress-related behaviours such as lip-licking and yawning (Deldalle & Gaunet, 2014).
 The problem is that suppression hides the behaviour while leaving the fear intact.
 Worse, it can stack a new bad experience on top of an already worried dog, so that the sight of another dog now predicts both the original worry and discomfort from you.

-The welfare research is consistent on this point: aversive methods are associated with more stress-related behaviour and a more pessimistic emotional state — exactly the opposite of what a reactive dog needs.
+The welfare research is consistent on this point: aversive methods are associated with more stress-related behaviour and a more pessimistic emotional state (Casey et al., 2021) — exactly the opposite of what a reactive dog needs.
 Counterconditioning works with your dog's emotions instead of against them, which is why it tends to last.

 The two ingredients you can't skip